View current

 (6) UQ workers must wear appropriate hearing protection if hazardous noise in the workplace cannot be eliminated or minimised to acceptable levels, or as required by the Organisational Unit.

-(7) UQ workers deemed to be working in areas where they are routinely exposed to hazardous noise are required to have their hearing monitored through regular audiological testing administered by the UQ Health and Rehabilitation Audiology Clinic.
+(7) UQ workers deemed to be working in areas where they are routinely exposed to hazardous noise and/or to ototoxic substances, in some circumstances, are required to have their hearing monitored through regular audiological testing conducted by the UQ Health and Rehabilitation Audiology Clinic.

 Top of Page